JuezLTI/IO2_Documentation/MOOC1/en/usingInMoodle.md

 Next, there is a summary of the [External tool](https://docs.moodle.org/400/en/External_tool) documentation in Moodle official site.

-Depending on your privileges in your Moodle institution site, you will be able to configure the LTI tool at activity level or at site administration level
+Depending on your privileges in your Moodle institution site, you will be able to configure the LTI tool at activity level or at site administration level.

 ## Activity level